-Our four mixed-age group rooms are the Chipmunks (recently re-named from the Starfish) and Leapfrogs, both located on the 3rd floor of the Sweet Building and the Butterflies and the Hummingbirds, both located on the south side of the 3rd floor of the Spruce Building.
-In September, the children in these rooms range from 3 years to 5 years.
+Our five mixed-age group rooms are the Chipmunks and Leapfrogs, both located on the 3rd floor of the Sweet Building, the Butterflies and the Hummingbirds, both located on the south side of the 3rd floor of the Spruce Building, and the Blue Jays, on the north side of the 3rd floor of the Spruce Building.
+In September, the children in these rooms range from 3-5 years of age.
 Most of the children in these rooms will be in the room for two years.
 The Chipmunks room is a designated part-day room, for families who opt their children to be picked up by 2 p.m.